Subin-Vidhu/2024/AI in Healthcare Specialization/Introduction to Clinical Data/Readme.md

 - Read the pdf file for more information.

 - Imputation is a process of computing missing values on the basis of other information in the dataset.
 With column mean imputation, the idea is to use the mean of the non-missing values from the other patients.
 For this case, it is probably is a bad idea because a given patient’s missing blood sugar level cannot be accurately inferred from the blood sugar levels of other patients.
-Also, imputation is more likely to work well when a smaller fraction of the data are missing; here one-half are missing.
+Also, imputation is more likely to work well when a smaller fraction of the data are missing.